zimo0110/Imomaliev-Python-Project/README.md

 # A-Level Computer Science Project
-this project was the first opportunity to build a larger project with complex and detailed documentation
+This project was the first opportunity to build a larger project with complex and detailed documentation

+# Quick Overview

 # Skills gained
 1. Python - Usage of many libraries, data structures, designing a project and heavy reliance on OOP